GamalSamadov/3D-portfolio/README.md

 # My Portfolio 🚀

-This project is designed to showcase the skills, creativity, and technical expertise of any developer.
+This open-source project is designed to showcase the skills, creativity, and technical expertise of any developer.

 ## ✨ Features